papadopoulos-lab/test-statistician-prediction/README.md

 ## Instructions

-Create an R script that does the following:
+Create a script that does the following:

 1. Creates a single data set that: